Important Events and Messages

 We are blessed to have wonderful photographers in our church!
 We miss Rick Simpson, who has moved away, but who took beautiful photographs of church services, volunteer programs, and other FPC activities for many years.
 You can visit his photo gallery to find an album with pictures from our church.

 We are also happy that Dave Beck has joined our team of church photographers!
-Please visit his photo gallery where you can find his new FPC album with his pictures:
+Please visit his photo gallery where you can find his FPC album.
+Here are some of his recent pictures: